Japanese fashion designer Kansai Yamamoto dead at 76 - RFI

 Yamamoto's designs often incorporated elements from Japanese culture, and he famously dressed Bowie in a cape covered in Japanese kanji characters.

+In recent years, he also drew on Kabuki theatre for a collaboration with Louis Vuitton.

-But his eye-catching designs, replete with saturated colours and vivid motifs, set him apart from many of Japan's more minimalist fashion icons.
+His eye-catching designs, replete with saturated colours and striking motifs, set him apart from many of Japan's more minimalist fashion icons.

+"Someone like me is bound to stand out in Japan," he said in a 2017 interview with the Nikkei group.

+But Yamamoto also argued that his work was rooted in a different but no less Japanese sensibility -- the bold and unconventional aesthetics of Japanese mediaeval warlords.

 © 2020 AFP